RapGameDerrida/The-Rhizomatic-Library-CoQ-mod/README.md

 Since this is my first public mod, and given that it is primarily contains prose rather than lines of code, **the mod is licensed under a Creative Commons license, in this case CC BY-NC-SA 4.0.** To view a copy of this license, visit https://creativecommons.org/licenses/by-nc-sa/4.0

 Clearly put, commercial use is not allowed.
-The license is primarily there to prevent unknown entities from grabbing the text and monetizing it without permission. **If you're a Qud modder, please, feel free to remix, tweak, clone, edit, etc.**
+The license is primarily there to prevent unknown entities from grabbing the text and monetizing it without permission.
+This seems particularly crucial as I intend to open up the mod to contributors down the road, and want to ensure their work is protected.

+**If you're a Qud modder, please, feel free to remix, tweak, clone, edit, etc.**

-I am open to suggestions re: best license to use in this scenario.
+I am 100% open to suggestions re: best license to use in this scenario, particularly from experienced modders.
 DMs open on Twitter.